Angle Relief

 Properties

-To do this for the Angle Relief y2 example, select the color controller's Properties page:
+To play with color on Angle Relief y2 01, select the color controller's properties page:

 General